MaxiStahl1992/angular_university/rxjs-course/README.md

 (course.ts)

 ### DebounceTime
-Emits a value from the source Observable only after a particular time span has passed without another source emission (course.ts)
+Emits a value from the source Observable only after a particular time span has passed without another source emission.
+This means that the value has to be stable for a certain amount of time.
+(course.ts)

 ### catchError